chemistzero/ahocorasick-c/README.md

 # gcc -o a.out main.o Node.o NodeQueue.o NodeQueueOperation.o AhoCorasick.o RawOperation.o
 ```
 The first argument is the pattern file,
-and the second argument is content to be checked.
+and the second argument is the content to be checked.
 ```python
 $ ./a.out ./testcase/pattern1.txt ./testcase/content1.txt
 # print